 Capturing Phone-Based Appointments

-An AI receptionist handles the calls your scheduling software can't:
+An AI appointment booking system handles the calls your scheduling software can't:

 - Answers every call in under 5 seconds, 24/7